Velocet/iown-homecontrol/docs/COMMANDS.md

 animeo IP operates with a priority scale of 0 (highest) - 32000 (lowest).
 Using the animeo IP BMS Interface commands can be sent at a priority level between 12500 and 32000.
-A devices’s priority level can be set individually.
+A devices's priority level can be set individually.
 By default, the animeo IP BMS Interface applies a priority of 12500 to all devices in the system.
 Changing a priority level of a device will only effect future commands, it will not effect already sent commands.
 Once a command is sent to a device it will remain locked at that priority level until it is unlocked by adjusting the devices priority to -1; the shade will not be able to be moved unless a command with a higher priority is sent to the device.